 The yanagiba sashimi knife

-Yanagiba knives are ideally suited for precision slicing which is essential in Japanese cuisine because presentation is everything.
-A yanagiba is easily recognizable by its much thinner and longer 8 to 9 inch blade.
+Yanagiba knives are ideally suited for precision slicing, which is essential in Japanese cuisine because the presentation is everything.
+A yanagiba is easily recognizable by its much thinner and longer 8 to 9-inch blade.

 Also, the blade is flat on one side while the other side runs at an angle.
-This is to ensure that food doesn’t stick to the blade and also helps with cutting delicate, soft ingredients.
+It is to ensure that food doesn’t stick to the edge and also helps with cutting delicate, soft ingredients.

 High carbon or stainless steel?

-When the time comes to buy a Japanese sushi knife you will have two options – high carbon steel or stainless steel.
-Each comes with its own pro’s and cons which we will discuss in the next section.
+When the time comes to buy a Japanese sushi knife, you will have two options – high carbon steel or stainless steel.
+Each comes with its pros and cons, which we will discuss in the next section.

-Sushi knives are traditionally made from high carbon steel because no matter the quality of a stainless steel version, it will not be able to compete with the durability, sharpness and ease of sharpening of a high carbon knife.
+Sushi knives are traditionally made from high carbon steel because no matter the quality of a stainless steel version, they will not be able to compete with the durability, sharpness, and ease of sharpening of a high carbon knife.

-The only advantages a stainless steel sushi knife will have over a carbon steel one is that it will never rust and its extra hardness will help prevent it from chipping.
+The only advantage a stainless steel sushi knife will have over a carbon steel one is that it will never rust, and its extra hardness will help prevent it from chipping.
 This is something to take into consideration when choosing a sushi knife.

 The best Japanese sushi knives

-The price of sushi knives vary greatly.
-High-end knives used by top sushi chefs can easily cost thousands of dollars each but as a beginner the ones sitting at the $100 to $300 range will be more than ideal.
+The price of sushi knives varies greatly.
+High-end knives used by top sushi chefs can easily cost thousands of dollars each, but as a beginner, the ones sitting at the $100 to $300 range will be more than ideal.

 Dalstrong sushi chef knife

-This shogun series sushi chef knife from Dalstrong with its razor sharp, carbon steel blade is perfectly balanced in the hand and comes with a lifetime guarantee against any defects.
+This shogun series sushi chef knife from Dalstrong with its razor-sharp, carbon steel blade is perfectly balanced in hand and comes with a lifetime guarantee against any defects.

 About the blade: The 2.2mm thick yanagiba blade is made from premium carbon steel that has been nitrogen cooled.
-It has incredible resistance to corrosion, flexible, is razor-sharp and has been hand finished to a mirror polish.
-The blade consists of 66 folded layers of carbon steel and coated with a highly effective non-stick solvent.
+It has incredible corrosion resistance, is flexible, is razor-sharp, and has been hand-finished to a mirror polish.
+The blade consists of 66 folded layers of carbon steel and is coated with a highly effective non-stick solvent.

-About the handle: The handle has been carefully shaped to fit perfectly and comfortably in your hand.
-It’s made with G-10 military grade technology which basically means that it has lifelong durability.
+About the handle: The handle is carefully shaped to fit perfectly and comfortably in your hand.
+It’s made with G-10 military-grade technology, which means that it has lifelong durability.

-This high quality Dalstrong sushi knife with lifetime guarantee weighs 0.54 lb and you can find the latest price at Amazon.com.
+This high-quality Dalstrong sushi knife with a lifetime guarantee weighs 0.54 lb.

 Yoshihiro Aonamiuchi blue steel #1 sushi knife

-The Yoshihiro Aonamiuchi blue steel knife is truly unique and sits a little bit above the $300 beginner sushi knife price range but is really worth it.
+The Yoshihiro Aonamiuchi blue steel knife is genuinely unique and sits a little bit above the $300 beginner sushi knife price range but is well worth the price.